joviwyel/MovieDB/README.md

 After that, Tomcat web apps should have the new war file.

 ## Substring matching design:
-+ LIKE was used to search for a specified pattern in the Title, Director, and Star Name columns using the wildcards, '%' and '\_'.
++ LIKE was used to search for a specified pattern in the Title, Director, and Star Name columns using the wildcards, '%'.
- - '%' represent more than zero or more characters while '\_' represents only one character.
+ - '%' represent more than zero or more characters.
  - For example, the movie "Dominator" can be search by
   1) domina%
   ii) %mina%